haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Disintegrate
 6th-­‐‑level transmutation
 Casting Time: 1 action Range: 60 feet
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 135

 Components: V, S, M (a lodestone and a pinch of dust)
 Duration: Instantaneous